 Are your Bath & Body products suitable for vegans?

 Products that are suitable for vegans are labelled with a green 'V' icon on our website product and collection pages.
 You can also view the full ingredients list for each product.
 If you are shopping in-store we invite you to ask a member of our team if you have any questions.

 Is your Bath & Body packaging recyclable?

-Our plastic bottles all contain a 50% mix of post consumer recycled (PCR) plastic.
+Our plastic bottles all contain a 50% mix of post-consumer recycled (PCR) plastic.
 We have opted for 50% PCR in our bottles as we believe longer term this is a more sustainable approach and ensure the packaging can be easily recycled.
-PCR plastic is made up from discarded items such as plastic milk and drinks bottles and is an environmentally responsible solution for reusing single-use materials that would otherwise be disposed of in landfill sites.
+PCR plastic is made up of discarded items such as plastic milk and drink bottles and is an environmentally responsible solution for reusing single-use materials that would otherwise be disposed of in landfill sites.